Juan Varela

-In 1992 he started to cooperate with the Artist for Nature Foundation, a Dutch-based group involved in nature conservation through art, participating in several projects in different countries (i.e. Peru, Ecuador, Spain, Alaska, Portugal, Israel, etc.).
+In 1992, he started to cooperate with the Artist for Nature Foundation, a Dutch-based group involved in nature conservation through art, participating in several projects in different countries (i.e. Peru, Ecuador, Spain, Alaska, Portugal, Israel, etc.).
 He is the official representative of ANF in Spain.

-He has published 20 books, amongst them 2 identification field guides on birds and mammals and a students' manual on nature drawing.
-His paintings have been exhibited in galleries and museums of UK, the Netherlands, France, Spain, Portugal and USA, and his work was selected by the jury of the Birds in Art show (Leigh Yawkey Woodson Art Museum, Wausau, Wisconsin).
-Varela is considered by many one of the founders of the modern Wildlife Art in Spain and he has contributed to its development with his teaching.
+He has published 20 books.
+Amongst them, two identification field guides on birds and mammals and a students' manual on nature drawing.
+His paintings have been exhibited in galleries and museums of UK, the Netherlands, France, Spain, Portugal and USA, and his work was selected by the jury of the Birds in Art show at the Leigh Yawkey Woodson Art Museum, (Wausau, Wisconsin) that holds some of his paintings in its permanent collection.
+Varela is considered one of the founders of the modern Wildlife Art in Spain and he has contributed to its development with his teaching.
 A great part of his paintings are produced on site, through direct observation of animals in their environment, but the studio work is also based on field sketches.